South Sudan, March 2026

 GENERAL OVERVIEW OF RICE IN THE COUNTRY

-Rice in South Sudan is grown mainly in a smallholder rain-fed system, with limited irrigation and low mechanization.
-Production remains modest, so imports fill most consumption needs.
-Rice is increasingly consumed in urban areas, valued for its convenience and cultural diversity.
+According to Mr Wani, rice in South Sudan is grown mainly in smallholder rain-fed system, with limited irrigation and low mechanization.
+Production remains modest so imports fill most consumption needs.
+Rice is eaten increasingly in urban areas, valued for convenience and cultural diversification.
 Government and partners are promoting expansion through improved seeds, training, and infrastructure to strengthen national food security”.

 (A) History of rice cultivation in the country?
 When did it first become a staple crop here?

 Rice cultivation in South Sudan began during the 1940s under Anglo-Egyptian rule through small irrigation schemes.
-It became, to some extent, a staple starting in early 1972, when South Sudan gained self-rule from Khartoum, and was mostly consumed in urban areas such as Juba, Yei, Malakal, and Wau.
+It became to some extent, a staple starting in the early 1972 when South Sudan got self-rule from Khartoum and mostly in the urban areas such as Juba, Yei, Malakal, and Wau.
 Thus, urbanization and imports have greatly increased rice consumption.

 (B) Comparison to other staple crops in terms of importance in the country?

-In importance, rice is considered number two crop after sorghum, followed by maize, cassava, and groundnuts, which dominate diets and production.
-It’s growing in relevance, especially in towns, but domestic output is low and imports meet most demand.
-Its strategic value is rising as the government prioritizes diversification and food security.
+Rice in South Sudan is ranked among the first four major staple cereals a .
+It’s growing in relevance especially in towns, but domestic output is low and imports meet most demand.
+Its strategic value is rising as government prioritizes diversification and food security.

-Producers are mainly smallholders; processors include local millers and emerging private investors; distributors are traders and urban wholesalers; consumers are growing urban households, institutions, and markets, increasingly adopting rice alongside traditional staples
+Producers are mainly smallholder farmers; processors include local millers and emerging private investors; distributors are traders and urban wholesalers; consumers are growing urban households, institutions, and markets increasingly adopting rice alongside traditional staples.

-National rice production is far below domestic demand; 38,000 MT was produced in 2024, covering only a small share of the consumption of 92,950 MT.
-South Sudan is not self-sufficient yet and relies heavily on imports, especially for urban markets, making rice one of the country’s most import-dependent staples.
+National rice production is far below domestic demand; 38,000 MT was produced in 2024 covering only a small share of consumption of 92,950 MT.
+South Sudan is not self-sufficient yet and relies heavily on imports especially for urban markets, making rice one of the country’s most import-dependent staples.

 CHALLENGES AND OPPOTUNITIES